-People come to Elite Litigators to connect with great attorneys and law firms.
+People come to Elite Litigators to connect with attorneys and law firms.
 We know that people won’t always agree, but we expect everyone on the site to treat one another and the platform with honesty and respect.
 We’ve put together these review guidelines to help set the tone for writing reviews on the site—just in case.
 Also, please see our Content Section in the Elite Litigators Terms of Service.

 - Relevance: Please make sure your reviews are appropriate to the forum.
 For example, reviews aren’t the place for rants about an attorney’s political ideologies, a law firm’s employment practices, extraordinary circumstances, or other matters that don’t address the core of the client experience.